 Sherman College offers the first professional doctor of chiropractic degree (D.C.).
-Students prepare for chiropractic licensure as fully qualified, primary health care providers who specialize in the area of vertebral subluxation through the achievement of the college’s curriculum and expected educational results.
+Students prepare for chiropractic licensure as fully qualified, primary health care providers who specialize in the area of vertebral subluxation through the achievement of the college’s curriculum and program student learning outcomes.

 The program is very demanding, including 4,824 clock hours in a set course sequence over 14 quarters or three and one-half calendar years